kramea/aibedo/aibedo/README.md

 ### Wandb support
 <details>
   <summary><b> Requirement </b></summary>
-The following requires you to have a wandb (team) account and you need to login with ``wandb login`` before you can use it.
+The following requires you to have a wandb (team) account, and you need to login with ``wandb login`` before you can use it.

 </details>